Fire, rescue and medical services

 Heavy rains can cause flooding and landslides.
 These may damage roads and infrastructure.

 Roadblocks occur in all areas, including Bujumbura.
+Some are formal checkpoints maintained by police, but not all are official.

 Armed thieves are a significant risk across Burundi.
-See Safety
+See Safety.

 If you plan to travel by road: